 Global markets for products and services and strategies enabled by technology; spans businesses ranging from financial services, media and entertainment, and technology to specialized manufactured products.
-Open only to business graduate students.
+Open to graduate business students only.

-IOM 538 Information Systems Strategy

-(3, FaSm) Strategic aspects of managing information technology in organizations; concepts and principles of information management processes; behavior issues in implementation.
+IOM 538 Information Systems Strategy (3, FaSm) Strategic aspects of managing information technology in organizations; concepts and principles of information management processes; behavior issues in implementation.